 Each rule will be responsible for submitting a specific App with a specific set of configuration.
-Enter
+Enter the

 Name field, and search for the App that you'd like to submit.
 Once you select an App, you will be able to set its configuration parameters.

 All Brainlife Apps have a defined list of input datatypes that Apps needs to run.
-Using this information, Brainlife will look for any subject that provides all input datatypes required by the App, and submit new process for each subject found to run your App.
-If you have more than one dataset that matches the required datatype for a subject, you can specify which datasets to use by specifying a dataset tags (not datatype tags).
+Using this information, Brainlife will look for any subject that provides all input datatypes required by the App, and submit a new process for each subject found to run your App.
+If you have more than one dataset that matches the required datatype for a subject, you can specify which datasets to use by specifying a dataset tag (not datatype tags).
 By default, it will use the latest dataset available for a given datatype.

 Project field to look for the input datasets there.

-Above rule will submit processes for each subject found on ABIDE2 project that provides
+The above rule will submit processes for each subject found on ABIDE2 project that provides

 dwi datatype with a dataset tag of "ABIDEII-BNI_1".